matter-labs/zksync-era/docs/specs/the_hyperchain/1_shared_bridge.md

   function newStateTransition(address _stateTransition) external;
   ```
 - `BridgehubMailbox` routes messages to the Diamond proxy’s Mailbox facet based on chainID
-  - Same as the current zkSync Era
+  - Same as the current zkVM
     [Mailbox](https://github.com/matter-labs/era-contracts/blob/main/ethereum/contracts/zksync/facets/Mailbox.sol), just
     with chainId,
   - Ether needs to be deposited and withdrawn from here.